 A 529 college savings plan, on the other hand, can be used to pay a student's expenses at most postsecondary educational institutions.
-Distributions used to pay qualified postsecondary school expenses (such as tuition, mandatory fees, books, supplies, computer equipment, software, Internet service and, generally, room and board) are incometax-free for federal purposes and typically for state purposes as well, thus making the tax deferral a permanent savings.
+Distributions used to pay qualified postsecondary school expenses (such as tuition, mandatory fees, books, supplies, computer equipment, software, Internet service and, generally, room and board) are income-tax-free for federal purposes and typically for state purposes as well, making the tax deferral a permanent savings.

-New!
-The TCJA has permanently expanded qualified expenses to include elementary and secondary school tuition.
-But tax-free distributions for such expenses are limited to \$10,000 annually per student.
+The TCIA permanently allows tax-free distributions for elementary and secondary school tuition up to \$10,000 per year per student.